LeakIX/YaraStream/README.md

 All requirements from [github.com/hillu/go-yara](https://github.com/hillu/go-yara) apply

-## Limitations
+## Implementation

-### No seeking

-Yara wants to seek back to 0 (or other locations) all the time which is incompatible with streaming.

-This library uses a buffer with a configurable size, file above this size will not be matched.

 ### Must implement WriteCloser

-When using a Tee reader, the `TeeReaderAutoClose` must be used so the scanner does its job on `io.EOF`.
+When using a Tee reader, the `TeeReaderAutoClose` should be used to clean resources.

 Make sure to call `Close()` if you're doing a custom implementation.